Certain records retained by the NTSB may fall under exemptions of the FOIA. The NTSB may deny a request based on the following exemptions:

 Washington, D.C.
 20594

-Finally, if a requester believes that the Managing Director's conclusion regarding their appeal is legally insufficient, the FOIA provides that the requester may challenge the NTSB's response in federal court.
+Finally, if you believe that the Managing Director's conclusion regarding your appeal is legally insufficient, the FOIA provides that you may challenge the NTSB's response in federal court.
 The Managing Director's letter in response to such appeals will inform the requester of this right.